philthompson10/sip/ABI14.md

 existing code.

 A commit to the `working` branch must contain changes to new code **or** to existing code **but not both**.
-Commits that affect existing code are merged into the `staging` branch.
+Commits that affect existing code are cherry-picked into the `staging` branch.

 Periodically the `staging` branch is squash-merged into the `develop` branch.
 Exactly when this is done is a judgment call.
 Doing it earlier and more often